 Kyle Holberg: Newsletter & Data Management

-My relationship with JEM began years later on a warm, lazy afternoon in August 2002.
+My relationship with JEM began one warm, lazy afternoon in August 2002.
 Thinking that I might be interested in JEM’s work, a mutual friend had given my telephone number to Lee Van Ham.
 The following week, Lee and I met at a neighborhood coffee shop to discuss the possibility of my volunteering some time.
 Not long into our conversation I remember thinking, now here is an organization that clearly shares many of my values.
 Though unsure how I might fit in, I left the meeting with a distinct sense of connectedness to this small group of folks who believe that an alternative to the way we currently order our economic lives is not only necessary, but possible.
 Over the years I’ve held a variety of “jobs” at JEM, including website construction and maintenance, Metanoia newsletter layout, and yes, periodically licking stamps and stuffing envelopes.

 My wife Rita and I adopted the Voluntary Simplicity lifestyle after reading “Living More with Less” some 30 years ago.
 Now we can honestly say “Simple Living Works!”

 That’s the name of my eNewsletter, blog and podcast.
 I had the honor of serving as National Coordinator of Alternatives for Simple Living from 1995 through 2007.
 Lee Van Ham and I were aware of each others’ work and in 2006, while on a speaking tour, I was invited to visit Jubilee’s Chicago house.
 What a warm welcome I received!